galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
->    > How many occurences have been conserved?
+>    > How many occurrences have been conserved?
 >    >
 >    > ### {% icon solution %} Solution
 >    > 71.18% of the occurences (7,118) are conserved